alpha-defi/raydium-sdk/docusaurus/docs/guides/swap.md

 "Error calculating mint address from token account.
 Are you sure you inserted a valid token account address"
 :::

 5. For the Sollet wallet, you will be prompted to allow access to the https://www.spl-token-ui.com website with a browser window popup, so press "Connect" when it appears

-press "Connect"

 ![airdrop_usdc](/img/guides/airdrop_usdc.png)